Hyphens and Dashes

 En dashes

-En dashes (–) is used to replace the word "and"," through" and "to" in situations like numerical ranges, describing directions, relationships, or scores.
+En dashes (–) are used to replace words such as 'and', 'through', and 'to' in numerical ranges, when describing directions, relationships, or scores.
+Pay attention to the examples:

 Midwest-southwest bridge

-Sometimes (in British English the en dash does the same thing as the em dash in these cases there are spaces on both sides of the en dash).
-To add extra information to the sentence (yes, commas do that too).
-Dashes are preferable when the information we adding doesn't fit well (grammatically or just doesn't flow with the sentence).
+Sometimes, especially in British English, the en dash does the same thing as the em dash and adds extra information to the sentence.
+In these cases, there are spaces on both sides of the en dash.
+Although commas can be used for this purpose too, dashes are preferable when the information we are adding doesn't fit well with the sentence.

 Jeff – who is my best friend – already went back home.